davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 under- or over-specify the regular expression, and it didn't produce error messages that I liked when things went wrong.

 I decided on a more explicit, less featurful, easier to parse directive written in JSON.
-I knew I'd been using this infrequently after the first edition was released and didn't want to have to re-learn an API or debug complex interactions.
+I knew I'd be using this infrequently after the first edition was released and didn't want to have to re-learn an API or debug complex interactions.